Zionsville Indiana

 For time outdoors, start with the Big-4 Rail Trail, then add one of Zionsville’s parks or nature areas nearby.

-The Big-4 Rail Trail is a paved trail that runs through Zionsville and connects to nearby Boone County communities.
-It is used for walking, biking, jogging, and stroller walks, making it easy to add fresh air to a day in town.
-The trail can also shape a longer plan: start with a walk or bike ride, then head toward coffee, lunch, Main Street, or one of the nearby parks.
+The Big-4 Rail Trail (also known as the Zionsville Rail Trail) is a paved trail that runs through Zionsville and connects to nearby Boone County communities.
+It is used for walking, biking, jogging, and stroller walks.
+For a longer outing, start with a walk or bike ride on the trail, then head to coffee, lunch, Main Street, or one of the nearby parks.

 The Zionsville Nature Center is designed for families, nature lovers, and anyone interested in local wildlife and habitats.
 It offers nature exhibits, educational programming, and a closer look at Zionsville’s parks and natural areas.